 South Africa Dam Levels Today

 Weekly water storage updates for all 9 provinces - Vaal Dam, Theewaterskloof, Gariep and 200+ reservoirs.
-Data from the Department of Water and Sanitation.
-Latest report: 2026-04-20.
+Sourced from the Department of Water and Sanitation.
+Current as of 2026-05-04.

 20 Largest Dams in South Africa - Current Levels